CL-Arttoo/arttoo_admin_app/README.md

     *   Displays the connected wallet's address.
     *   Shows the SUI balance of the connected wallet.
     *   Fetches and displays the current end time for the offering from the smart contract.
+    *   Shows detailed presale progress including tokens sold, available tokens, total proceeds, and fees.
 *   **Update Offering End Time:** Allows an administrator to set a new end time for the offering.
 This is a privileged action that requires an admin proof from the smart contract.
+*   **Withdraw Proceeds:** Allows administrators to withdraw the collected proceeds from the offering.
+This feature requires both admin and super admin privileges and transfers the proceeds as USDC tokens to a specified address.

 ## Smart Contract Interaction